 As we look to a new year, look at the new you.
 Celebrate all of the work you did to get here, and all of the work you are still doing.
 Take this opportunity to give yourself the credit you deserve.
 And as you do that, look to your future and see where you are headed now that you have changed the course of your life.
 This new year, celebrate you.
 And prepare for an even better you next year.

 Make this year even better than this past year.
 Remember what you learned, remember the value of you.
-Potomac Programs can be a reference point of mental health for you.
+Embark Behavioral Health can be a reference point of mental health for you.
 For questions call 1-855-809-0409.